plynty/Retirement-Expenses/README.md

 Check out the Plynty homepage at https://www.plynty.com/#/
 ##### * How it works.
+One answers a series of questions and then gets directed to how much they need to save.

 ##### * Demonstration Views

 # **We used R to analyze the data.**